semanticClimate/p/posts/climate-knowledge-hunt-hackthon.md

 # Highlights from Notebook
 You'll find the code snippets and commands in the embedded Notebook.
 Here are some interesting tidbits.
 ### Convert PDF to HTML using [`py4ami`](https://github.com/petermr/docanalysis)
-First step in making IPCC Reports semantic is to convert dumb PDF needs to be first converted to HTML. `py4ami` does the job for us.
+First step in making IPCC Reports semantic is to convert dumb PDF needs to HTML. `py4ami` does the job for us.
 Here's the preview of converted HTML.
 <iframe src="https://htmlpreview.github.io/?https://github.com/petermr/semanticClimate/blob/main/ipcc/ar6/wg3/Chapter02/fulltext.html" style width=100% height=300px></iframe>

 ### Extract abbreviations using [`docanalysis`](https://github.com/petermr/docanalysis) and write to an ami-dictionary